zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation03.md

   * ns2 is "ns2.ipv6-large-but-not-too-large.referral-size-ok-2.delegation03.xa".

 ### REFERRAL-SIZE-TOO-LARGE-1
-Referal is too large and NS are in-bailiwick
+Referal is too large and name servers are in-bailiwick

 * Zone: referral-size-too-large-1.delegation03.xa
-  * NS names are relative the zone name:
+  * name server names are relative the zone name:
     * ns1 is "ns1.1abcdefghijklmnopqrstuv.1defghijkl"
     * ns2 is "ns2.2abcdefghijklmnopqrstuv.2defghijkl"
     * ns3 is "ns3.2abcdefghijklmnopqrstuv.3defghijkl"